-A drawback of Bluetooth is lower bandwidth, but for many industrial applications this higher bandwidth simply isn’t needed.
+A drawback of Bluetooth is lower bandwidth, but for many industrial applications, this higher bandwidth simply isn’t needed.

-Furthermore, newer versions of Bluetooth can create a self-healing mesh network which means that individual devices can still communicate even if one device runs out of power or is disconnected.
+Furthermore, newer versions can create a self-healing mesh network which means that individual devices can still communicate even if one device runs out of power or is disconnected.
 If your door locks, HVAC system, washer, dryer, fridge, and lights are all connected, you certainly wouldn’t want them all to fail just because one goes down.

 One of the drawbacks of Bluetooth is the low range, which could be problematic in a smart home (depending on how big your home is).
 Fortunately…

 6) We’re on Bluetooth Version 5

 The Bluetooth Special Interest Group officially adopted 5 as the latest version back in December 2016.

 “…Bluetooth continues to revolutionize how people experience the IoT.
 Bluetooth continues to embrace technological advancements and push the unlimited potential of the IoT.”—Bluetooth 5 Now Available